Skip to content

 Starting from the broadest of the campaign types, 1:many ABM is a mix of territory campaigns and vertical campaigns.

-Territory campaigns will target a specific target account list sales are prioritising while vertical campaigns will target a vertical we notoriously see the most success in (e.g SaaS is where we naturally have best product fit, higher ARR and faster deal cycles).
+Territory campaigns will target a specific target account list sales are prioritising, while vertical campaigns will target a vertical we typically see the most success in (e.g., SaaS is where we naturally have the best product fit, higher ARR, and faster deal cycles).

-These campaigns have a much broader reach than 1:few or 1:1 and will contain limited personalisation, talking about specific industry pain points or trends versus calling out any specific company names.
+These campaigns have a much broader reach than 1:few or 1:one and will contain limited personalisation, talking about specific industry pain points or trends versus calling out any specific company names.

-Our aim for these kinds of ABM campaigns is to create a multi-channel marketing strategy that focuses on reach.
-This strategy will inform which accounts to funnel into our 1:few and 1:1 campaigns later on.
+Our aim for these kinds of ABM campaigns is to create a multi-channel marketing strategy focusing on reach.
+This strategy will inform which accounts to funnel into our 1:few and 1:one campaigns later on.

 1:few ABM